 It is recommended that you discuss any potential measures with the Council's monitoring officer who may be able to provide further guidance on the most appropriate approach to take.
-Alternatively, please refer to Auckland Council Erosion and Sediment Control Guide for Land Disturbing Activities in the Auckland Region, June 2016, Incorporating GD05 including any amendments.
+Alternatively, please refer to Auckland Council Erosion and Sediment Control Guide for Land Disturbing Activities in the Auckland Region, June 2016, Incorporating Amendment 2 (GD05).

-The operational effectiveness and efficiency of all erosion and sediment control measures specifically required by the approved ESCP(s) referenced Condition 10, must be maintained throughout the duration of earthworks activity, or until the site is permanently stabilised against erosion.
+The operational effectiveness and efficiency of all erosion and sediment control measures specifically required by the ESCP(s) referenced Condition 1, must be maintained throughout the duration of earthworks activity, or until the site is permanently stabilised against erosion.
 A record of any maintenance work must be kept and be supplied to the Council on request.

-19. Avoid deposition on Public Road
+18. Avoid deposition on Public Road